How it Began

 Key of She hopes to make a more lasting impact, encouraging young girls to take up their instrument of choice, continue their jazz studies, and take their skills into the jazz and music industry.

-We are 100% volunteer, and we fundraise as a charitable sponsored project of
+We are 100% volunteer, and we fundraise as a 501(c)(3) in the state of Pennsylvania.

 Olivia Hughart